ldp-uchicago/docs/sphinx/guides/HOT-and-Domain-Coding/HOT-inference.rst

  * if/then structure is very important and should be coded

-            ``if the speaker drops *then,* the utterance can still be HOT-inf.`` ``if the speaker drops the *if/then* structure entirely (e.g. replaces it with a conjunction like *and*, this is not HOT and should not be coded.``
+            ``if the speaker drops *then,* the utterance can still be HOT-inf.``

+            ``if the speaker drops the *if/then* structure entirely (e.g. replaces it with a conjunction like *and*, this is not HOT and should not be coded.``

             ``try this: flip the clauses in the utterance.
 Does the utterance still have a causal meaning?
 If yes, then the utterance is likely HOT. (e.g. "I'll use this if it's microwave safe" flips to "If it's microwave-safe, then I'll use this" and is still causal).``

   * speculation could include keywords like *think* or *doubt*

+   * this speculation is not HOT if it is probing for a yes/no answer
+   * this speculation is not HOT if it is inteneded to halt conversation or direct behavior
+   * the speculation can only be coded as inf if there is sufficient evidence in the proximal context
+   * if speculation does not have explicitly inferential language, it is necessarily surface, never structure; often a follow-up utterance will contain explicit inf language, but whether that follow-up is surface or structure does not change the speculative utterance to structure.